EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-contract.md

 ## Prerequisites for the Tutorial
 This tutorial requires the following tools and knowledge:

 * EOSIO platform software, specifically cleos, keosd and eosio.cdt which compiles the smart contract.
-Click the following link for eosio.cdt installation instructions: [Install the CDT](https://developers.eos.io/welcome/latest/getting-started/development-environment/install-the-CDT "EOSIO.CDT Installation Instructions")
+Click here to [Install the CDT](https://developers.eos.io/welcome/latest/getting-started/development-environment/install-the-CDT "EOSIO.CDT Installation Instructions")
 * Knowledge of the C++ programming language
 * A code editor or an IDE.
 Click the following link for more information: [EOSIO Prerequisites](https://developers.eos.io/welcome/latest/getting-started/development-environment/introduction "Set up to use EOSIO")